Making a complaint about services

 4 mins read

-Parents and carers can make a complaint if their council has refused to assess their child of if there are problems with the services they are receiving, such as:
+Parents and carers can make a complaint if their local authority/trust has refused to assess their child or if there are problems with the services they are receiving.

 Each local authority has a ‘designated officer’, called the complaints manager, who receives all complaints.
 They don’t handle all stages of the complaint but are responsible for administering the scheme to make sure complaints are dealt with swiftly and effectively.

 You should bring your concerns to the attention of the person providing the service.
 The local authority should make a first attempt to resolve matters within 10 working days, which can be extended by another 10 days (if, for example, an advocate needs to be appointed).

 If the matter isn’t resolved, the local authority will arrange an investigation and produce a report and a decision within 25 days.
 The investigation will be undertaken by a nominated complaints officer.

 If you are still unhappy, you can ask for the matter to go to a Review Panel within 20 working days of the investigation decision.
 Three independent people will consider the complaint and make recommendations.

 If the matter is still not resolved, you can take the complaint to the Local Government and Social Care Ombudsman.
 For details, visit www.lgo.org.uk/contact-us or call 0300 061 0614.

 You can make a complaint to anyone at your local authority.
 They will inform the designated Complaints Officer.